top of page

 Source: Cornell, A.D.
 (1959) 'An experiment in apparitional observation and findings', Journal of the Society for Psychical Research, 40 (701), pp. 120-124.

-We discussed this and other seemingly pseudoscientific ideas put forward to explain the phenomenon known as ghosts on Cambridge Skeptics: Live!
+We discussed some more of Tony's research as part of our 2021 Halloween special on the seemingly pseudoscientific ideas put forward to explain the phenomenon known as ghosts on Cambridge Skeptics: Live!

 bottom of page